 Anyway on with the show, the Couponic current list of all the Android TV Boxes available to buy and ship to Australia:

-Costing just $120 for the standalone box from Vodaphone, The Vodafone TV offers an easy local way to get an Android TV box.
+just $120 (price raised to $144) for the standalone box from Vodafone, The Vodafone TV offers an easy local way to get an Android TV box.
 Unfortunately, like most pre-Oreo devices, it does not support dynamic refresh rate switching for any app including Netflix and Kodi.